 The other drawback on redraw is that this feature is sometimes not available on fixed-rate loans.

-An offset account works very much like your everyday transaction account, unlike a redraw facility which requires you to transfer funds to your transaction account online or on your bank app.
+An offset account works much like your everyday transaction account, unlike a redraw facility requiring you to transfer funds to your transaction account online or on your bank app.

 Unsure what solution is right for you?